Roy-lab/drmn/dataprocessing.md

 ./aggregateSignal motif_promoters.txt mm10.fa.fai output.counts output.txt
 ```
 This tool will then be simialrly applied to the planned data set for each mark/measurement for each time-point/condition to generate the full set of aggregated Q-motif feature data to describe the data set.

+See feature_generation_tools in [DRMN utils](https://github.com/Roy-lab/drmn_utils/) for example of how this is used.

 ### Feature merging